snok/install-poetry/README.md

     virtualenvs-in-project: true
 ```

-While this should work for most, there might be valid reasons for wanting
+While this should work for most, and we generally prefer creating our
+`virtualenvs` in-project to make the caching step as simple as possible
-different `virtualenvs` settings.
+there are valid reasons for wanting different `virtualenvs` settings.
+In

-In general there are then two other relevant cases to document:
+general there are then two other relevant cases to document:

 1. Creating a VENV, but not in the project dir